Council for Christian Colleges and Universities

-The Council for Christian Colleges & Universities (CCCU) is a global organization of evangelical Christian colleges and universities.
-The headquarters is in Washington, D.C.
+Council for Christian Colleges & Universities (CCCU) is an international organization of evangelical Christian colleges and universities.
+The headquarters is in Washington, D.C., United States.

 History

-In 1976, presidents of colleges in the Christian College Consortium called a meeting in Washington, D.C. to organize a Coalition for Christian Colleges that could expand the objectives of the consortium.
+In 1976, presidents of colleges in Christian College Consortium called a meeting in Washington, D.C. to organize a Coalition for Christian Colleges that could expand the objectives of the consortium.
 Representatives from 38 colleges participated in the founding meeting to establish a new organization to provide a unified voice representing the interests and concerns of Christian colleges to government decision-makers and the general public.
 The Coalition and the Consortium shared facilities in Washington, D.C. until 1982, when the Consortium relocated to St. Paul, Minnesota and the Coalition formally incorporated as an independent organization.
 In 1995, the organization changed its name to the Coalition for Christian Colleges and Universities; in 1999 it changed again to the Council for Christian Colleges and Universities.
 In 2023, CCCU had 185 members in 21 countries.

 Leadership

-In September 2014, Shirley V. Hoogstra, J.D., was named the Council's seventh president.
-Before that, she was the vice president for student life at Calvin College in Grand Rapids, Michigan, after having served for four years on Calvin's Board of Trustees.
+In September 2014, Shirley V. Hoogstra was named the Council's seventh president.
+Before that, she was the vice president for student life at Calvin University in Grand Rapids, Michigan, after having served for four years on Calvin's Board of Trustees.
 While at Calvin, Hoogstra also served as a cabinet member who became familiar with team building, campus-wide planning and communications.
 She was also the co-host of Inner Compass, a nationally televised show on PBS.
 She has served in a variety of volunteer leadership roles for CCCU institutes and commissions, and is the Council's first female president.
 The previous president, Edward O. Blews Jr., served from January 1, 2013, to October 22, 2013.
 William P. Robinson, former president of Whitworth University, was named the interim president before Hoogstra was appointed.

-The council has a 18-member board of directors, most of whom are presidents of member institutions.
-The chair is Shirley Mullen, president emeritus of Houghton College.
+The council has a 17-member board of directors, most of whom are presidents of member institutions.
+The chair is Dan Boone, president of Trevecca Nazarene University.

 Programs

 Advocacy

-The CCCU seeks to provide a unified voice for faith-based institutions of higher learning on policy matters that affect its constituency and to equip members to engage in effective advocacy on the state and local level.
-The advocacy agenda as of 2019 included concerns about religious liberty, institutional autonomy, student financial aid, immigration, environmental stewardship, and government regulation affecting higher education.
+CCCU seeks to provide a unified voice for faith-based institutions of higher learning on policy matters that affect its constituency and to equip members to engage in effective advocacy on the state and local level.
+The advocacy agenda includes concerns about religious liberty, institutional autonomy, student financial aid, immigration, environmental stewardship, prison education, and government regulation affecting higher education.